HackRU/frontend/README.md

 ## Installation Guide (how a MF'er can get started)

-1. After cloning in and [setting up a feature branch]: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow, get dependencies from package.json by running `npm install`
+1. After cloning in and [setting up a feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), get dependencies from package.json by running `npm install`
 2. Get nvm in your computer.
 Use something like `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash`
 3. You should have .env in project root and config_resume.js somewhere in src, you'll have to obtain these separately (ask Heman or any of the others listed above)
 4. Check things out by starting the server: `sh ec2-run.sh`

 ## Example Uses (why care)

-It's literally how http://www.hackru.org runs.  pls help.
+It's literally how http://www.hackru.org can be seen by users.  pls help.

 ## Style Guide (Heman is an occupational hazard and we need linters)